Cebu F.C.: Philippines Football League

-In 2021, it was reported that Dynamic Herb Cebu was applying for a license to be able to join the PFL as early as that season.
-On 31 July 2021, Dynamic Herb Cebu was granted a provisional license pending full compliance of requirements that would allow it to participate in the 2021 PFL season.
-The club is the successor of Leylam FC.
+In 2021, it was reported that the club would change its name to Dynamic Herb Cebu and was applying for a license to be able to join the Philippines Football League as early as that season.
+On 31 July 2021, Dynamic Herb Cebu was granted a provisional license pending full compliance of requirements that would allow it to participate in the 2021 Philippines Football League season.

 2021 season

 Dynamic Herb Cebu's initial roster composed mostly of homegrown players from Leylam reinforced by players from other PFL clubs and collegiate teams.
 The club's provisional license was affirmed on 24 August 2021.
 The club was scheduled to debut in the 2021 PFL season, but the competition was cancelled due to the COVID-19 pandemic.
 The club played its first competitive match on November 11, 2021, a 1–0 loss to Stallion Laguna at the 2021 Copa Paulino Alcantara.
 Cebu qualified in the 2021 Copa Paulino Alcantara semi-finals as group runners-up.
-They lost to eventual champions Kaya F.C.-Iloilo 1–0 in the semifinals.
+They lost to eventual champions Kaya-Iloilo 1–0 in the semifinals.
 Cebu finished their 2021 season as fourth placers in the Copa Paulino Alcantara after losing to Stallion Laguna via penalty shootout.

 2022 season

 After securing a partnership with Turkish Süper Lig club Hatayspor, Cebu signed Mehmet Kakil as the club's new head coach with Levent Öztürk as his assistant.
 They also signed former Hatayspor youth players Mert Altinöz and Arda Çinkir while Nazim Özcan was signed on loan.

 Cebu started their 2022 season by defeating Stallion Laguna 2–0 in the 2022 Copa Paulino Alcantara, recording their first ever victory since the club's foundation.
 Cebu finished second in the table and captured a semi-finals berth for the second straight season.
 They lost to eventual champions United City 1–0 in the semifinals.
 Cebu once again finished as fourth placers in the Copa Paulino Alcantara after losing to Stallion Laguna 2–1.

-Cebu made their Philippines Football League debut in a 3–0 defeat against Kaya F.C.-Iloilo.
+Cebu made their Philippines Football League debut in a 3–0 defeat against Kaya-Iloilo.